meegpipe/meegpipe/tutorials/batman/abp_feat.md

 batman.aggregate_abp_features
 ````
 which will store in file [abp_features.csv][abp_features_csv] the aggregated
 feature table.
-Below you can see a synopsis of how the features table looks
+Below you can see how the top of that features table looks
-like:
+like for me:

 [abp_features_csv]: ./abp_features.csv